V4Fire/Client/src/components/traits/i-open/README.md

 ### initCloseHelpers

-Initialize default event listeners to close a component by a keyboard or mouse.
+Initializes default event listeners to close a component using the keyboard or mouse.

 ```typescript
 import iOpen from 'components/traits/i-open/i-open';